Adding a wind turbine, solar photovoltaic system, microturbine or fuel cell to your home or business and to our distribution system is called

 Step 2: Interconnection application

-form and submit it via one of following:
+Your role: Complete distributed generation application form and the applicable Technology Supplement(s) and submit it via one of the following:

 Email: co-non-design-central@we-energies.com